 - Cracks or holes in the floor, walls or ceiling which may be indicative of a rodent or pest infestation;

-- Signs of leaking water or water damage in the walls, floor and ceiling which can precipitate the growth of bacteria and mold;
+- Signs of leaking water or water damage in the walls, floor and ceiling which can precipitate the growth of bacteria;

 - Signs of decaying lead pipes which may be evidenced by rust in tap water;

 - An offensive odor emanating from the rental unit may be an indication of inadequate ventilation.

 A prospective tenant should examine the rental unit for damaged carpets or flooring, inadequate lighting and defects in electrical wiring or plumbing.
 A responsible landlord should be willing to complete repairs and cure defects prior to the tenant’s occupancy.

 All landlords must comply with building safety standards established by California law.

 All rental units must contain basic amenities required for safe and healthy living conditions.
 Under California law, a unit is unfit for human occupancy if it substantially lacks any of the following:

 - Effective waterproofing and weather protection of roof and exterior walls, including unbroken windows and doors;

 - Plumbing or gas facilities that conformed to applicable law in effect at the time of installation, maintained in good working order;

 - A water supply approved under applicable law that is under the control of the tenant, capable of producing hot and cold running water, or a system that is under the control of the landlord, that produces hot and cold running water, furnished to appropriate fixtures, and connected to a sewage disposal system;